aaronbloomfield/ccc/hws/daoweb3/index.md

 There are *four* forms of submission for this assignment; you must do all four.

-Submission 1: You should submit your `DAO.sol` file and your `dao.html` file, along with your completed `daoweb3.py` file, and ONLY those files, to Gradescope.
-If you need NFTManager.sol for it to compile, then submit that as well.
-All other imported files will be provided by Gradescope.
-Please make sure the capitalization of the file name is correct!  **NOTE:** Gradescope cannot fully test this assignment, as it does not have access to the private blockchain.
-So it can only do a few sanity tests (correct files submitted, successful compilation, valid values in daoweb3.py, etc.).

-Submission 2: You must deploy your DAO smart contract to our private Ethereum blockchain.
+Submission 1: You must deploy your DAO smart contract to our private Ethereum blockchain.
 It's fine if you deploy it a few times to test it.

-Submission 3: You need to have your dao.html properly working at https://www.cs.virginia.edu/~mst3k/dao.html, where `mst3k` is your userid.
+Submission 2: You need to have your dao.html properly working at https://www.cs.virginia.edu/~mst3k/dao.html, where `mst3k` is your userid.
 This means it needs to be in your `~/public_html` directory on the departmental servers.
 You should have web.js (or web3.min.js) in that website directory as well.
 Needless to say, it should properly connect to your deployed DAO smart contract.

-Submission 4: You need to add some data to your DAO contract, as specified above.
+Submission 3: You need to add some data to your DAO contract, as specified above.
 In particular, that means at least three proposals (one of which has expired, one of which stays open for one week).
-Also make the specified Ethernet account address -- indicated on the Collab landing page -- a member of your DAO so that that address can perform tasks on your DAO to grade it.
+Also make the specified Ethernet account address -- indicated on the Collab landing page -- is a member of your DAO so that that address can perform tasks on your DAO to grade it.

+Submission 4: You should submit your `DAO.sol` file, your `dao.html` file, and your completed `daoweb3.py` file, and ONLY those three files, to Gradescope.
+All other imported files will be provided by Gradescope (including NFTManager.sol, if needed).   **NOTE:** Gradescope cannot fully test this assignment, as it does not have access to the private blockchain.
+So it can only do a few sanity tests (correct files submitted, successful compilation, valid values in daoweb3.py, etc.).